FreeClimbAPI/nodejs-sdk/DefaultApi.md

   // string | Only show Calls spawned by the call with this ID. (optional)
   parentCallId: "parentCallId_example",

+  // Array<string> | Only show calls belonging to the given applicationId.
+This parameter can be repeated to return calls from multiple Applications. (optional)
+  applicationId: [
+    "AP62ECB020842930cc01FFCCfeEe150AC32DcAEc8a",
+  ],

+  // boolean | Only show calls which are associated with an Application (applicationId != null) (optional)
+  hasApplication: true,

 };

 apiInstance.listCalls(body).then((data:any) => {